-Daniel James Gossett was originally signed by A's scout Neil Avent…graduated from James F. Byrnes HS (SC)…attended Clemson University…was Second Team All-America selection by Collegiate Baseball in 2014 and a Golden Spikes Award finalist.
+Full name is Daniel James Gossett...Graduated from James F. Byrne High School (Duncan, SC)...Pitched for Clemson University from 2012-14, where he was a Second Team All-America selection by Collegiate Baseball in 2014 and a Golden Spikes Award semifinalist.

 Spent the entire season on the 60-day injured list as he continued his recovery from Aug.
 1, 2018 ulnar collateral ligament reconstruction surgery on his right elbow…was assigned to Mesa in the Arizona Fall League following the season and went 3-1 with a 2.57 ERA and .204 opponents batting average in five starts for the Solar Sox…tied for the AFL lead in wins…was limited to just 14.0 innings as he tossed 2.0 innings in his first start and 3.0 in each of his final four…his opponents batting average broke down to .074 (2-for-27) against right-handed hitters compared to .364 (8- for-22) against left-handers…yielded a .150 batting average with runners on base…his start on Sept.
 19 at Salt River was his first game since June 3, 2018, a start with Oakland.